 These tips will only make your trip to Kapurthala all more exciting, comfortable, and hassle-free.
 When planning a visit, do keep these tips in mind.

-- Kapurthala also has a lot of gurudwaras, where you can have langars.
+• Kapurthala also has a lot of gurudwaras, where you can have langars.
 Enjoy god’s grace in the holy institution.

-- You must cover your head when you enter the Moorish mosque.
+• You must cover your head when you enter the Moorish Mosque.
 A dupatta is essential for going to the mosque.

-Further Read: Visit Rangla Punjab In Jalandhar To Relish The Culture Of Punjab
+Suggested Read:Visit Rangla Punjab In Jalandhar To Relish The Culture Of Punjab

 Moorish Mosque is one of the most beautiful gems of Kapurthala.
-The iconic attraction in the town is a must-visit for the passers-by who are on their exploration trip to punjab .
+The iconic attraction in the town is a must-visit for passers-by who are on their exploration trip to Punjab .
 The yellow mustard fields and lush greenery will leave you invigorated.
 Make some time to try the cuisine of Punjab with rich flavours of ghee and what not.
 This state is literally a paradise for food lovers.

 Frequently Asked Questions About Moorish Mosque

-A. Avoid visiting in summer as the heat makes it difficult to enjoy sightseeing.
+Avoid visiting in summer as the heat makes it difficult to enjoy sightseeing.